What Repentance Means

 There are two kinds of death mentioned in the Word—physical death and spiritual death.

-Spiritual death is the nature of Satan, just as spiritual life is the nature of the Father.
+Spiritual death is the nature of Satan, just as spiritual life is the nature of our heavenly Father.

 Here we have the contrast of death and life.
 Life is the nature of the Father; death is the nature of the enemy, for the natural man is spiritually dead.

-He is a partaker of satanic nature that was given to him in the garden, and down through the ages, spiritual death has dominated man.
+He is a partaker of the adamic or satanic nature that was given to him when he ate of the tree of the knowledge of good and evil in the garden, and down through the ages, spiritual death has been passed on and dominated man.

-Spiritual death seized the sovereignty over the human race in the garden and man served as a slave under its dominion.
+Spiritual death seized the control over the human race in the garden and man served as a slave under its dominion.

 Paul unveils to us, in Romans 5:12–21, the whole drama of spiritual death.

-Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned.
-(Romans 5:12)
+12 Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned (Romans 5:12)

-Then, verse 14: “Nevertheless death reigned from Adam to Moses, even over them that had not sinned after the similitude of Adam’s transgression.”
+Then, verse 14: Nevertheless, death reigned from Adam to Moses, even over those who had not sinned according to the likeness of the transgression of Adam, who is a type of Him who was to come.

-What does he mean?
+What does he mea.
 That physical death “passed upon all men”?
-No, spiritual death.
+Yes, but also the death of our spirit that gives us God-consciousness.

 It had reigned without interference until Moses came.